John of Tella: Politeia

 Several traditions served as the model for John's politeia.
 Community fellowship and the moral responsibilities of the citizen within the city-state were central to the Greek philosophical background, as found in Plato and Aristotle.
 Another example from Jewish literature was Josephus, who hailed Moses's politeia as the ideal social structure.
 Early Christian writers, adapting these ideas, presented the Christian politeia as morally and spiritually superior to pagan or Jewish models.
 After the conversion of Constantine, monastics further employed the term to distinguish their ascetic way of life from that of lay Christians.

 Preachers used the concept of politeia to encourage the faithful to uphold a Christian lifestyle; in doing so, the sense of community becomes individualized for each person while still belonging to a larger community that shares these values, despite individual variations.
-Eusebius of Caesaria describes Jesus Christ "during the times of his incarnate politeia," where His human nature possessed the qualities of being like other humans while also embodying a united Divine nature.
+Eusebius of Caesaria describes Jesus Christ "during the times of his incarnate politeia", where His human nature possessed the qualities of being like other humans while also embodying a united Divine nature.
 Thus, politeia has come to delineate the differences between various communities, elevating certain practices in contrast to surrounding ones with inferior traditions.
-Its usage by John's followers encapsulates these meanings, defining their community as superior to others, including heterodox groups, heathens, laypeople, and the Roman and Persian imperial systems, all while adhering to orthodoxy and asceticism as alternatives to worldly politeiai in favor of a more spiritual one.
+Its usage by John's followers encapsulates these meanings, defining their community as superior to others, including heterodox groups, heathens, laypeople, and the Byzantine and Persian imperial systems, all while adhering to orthodoxy and asceticism as alternatives to worldly politeiai in favor of a more spiritual one.
 The writings of his followers contain instructions for priests to maintain behaviors that distinguish them from others, whether they be heretics or their laymen flock.

 The main purpose of John's politeia was to preserve doctrinal purity within his clerical network, ensuring continued adherence to the theological positions of Severus of Antioch and Philoxenus of Mabbug (as the Syriac Orthodox Church currently does) while rejecting both Chalcedonian Christology with its Tome of Leo and Julianism.
 For ascetic clergy, his regulations offered helpful advice on proper conduct and appearance, usury avoidance, diet, and interactions with women.
 In order to avoid simony, John further regulated priestly donations, which alarmed Sassanid authorities.